Simplicial Chern-Weil theory for coherent analytic sheaves, part I: Simplicial connections

 This is because an equivalence of relative categories that restricts to an equivalence of the wide subcategories of weak equivalences induces an equivalence of the localisations, as can be shown by using \cite[Lemma~5.4]{Barwick&Kan2012}, as well as the fact that an equivalence of categories induces an equivalence of their nerves.

-As a side note, even though $\numberincircle{4}$ gives an equivalence at the level of localisations, it there no longer looks like a Grothendieck construction: there is no reason for two weakly equivalent Gre{}en complexes (or even, more simply, quasi-isomorphic complexes of vector bundles) to admit local connections that are in bijective correspondence with one another.
-This isn't something that poses a problem, but is interesting to note. \end{remark}
+As a side note, even though $\numberincircle{4}$ gives an equivalence at the level of localisations, it there no longer looks like a Grothendieck construction: there is no reason for two weakly equivalent Gre{}en complexes (or even, more simply, quasi-isomorphic complexes of vector bundles) to admit local connections that are in bijective correspondence with one another. \end{remark}

-Now we wish to study this mysterious functor $\numberincircle{3}$.
-We aim to build an adjunction of $(\infty,1)$-categories, step by step.

-Writing $i\colon\nerve{\bullet}\to X$ to mean the map given by inclusion of each open subset into $X$, we have an adjunction\footnote{Note that, to eventually agree with the orientation of our diagram, we write our adjunctions as $(R\vdash L)$ instead of as $(L\dashv R)$.}